cdnbye/documentation/en/FAQ.md

 ### Are there any requirements for websites accessing P2P services?
 CDNBye does not provide P2P services for illegal content such as pornography.Please ensure that your website complies with legal norms.

+### Is it possible to run CDNBye on iOS in browsers?
+No, web P2P solutions request Apple Media Source Extensions supported on iOS.
+This is the limitation of all existing P2P video streaming solutions.

 ### Does CDNBye interfere with DRM(Digital Right Management)?
 A: No. P2P transmission is activated only after the user is authorized by the publisher’s server.
 Importantly, decryption key isn't transferred